rickbeeloo/CNN/README.md

 ***Pre procesing*** (```preprocess.py```) <br>
-We used the original pre-processing code but moved this to a class to be able to easily play with the parameters:
+We used the original pre-processing code but moved this to a class to be able to easily play with the parameters: <br>

 Parameter  | Explanation|Default
 ------------- | -------------| -------------